 -

 When an add-on is listed on AMO, Firefox automatically updates installed copies when a new version is listed on AMO.
-Firefox updates self-distributed add-ons like this:
+Firefox updates self-distributed add-ons like this: - If the extension includes an update_urlin its manifest, Firefox installs any updates with a higher version number available on that URL.

-, Firefox checks AMO for a listed update.
+- If it doesn't include an update_url, Firefox checks AMO for a listed update.
 If a listed update with a higher version number is available, Firefox distributes that version to users who have installed the self-distributed file.

 Otherwise, you need to distribute updates for your users to install.